tyroneous9/Conveyor-Monitor/README.md

 | Peak frequency (Hz) | 28.04 ± 4.35 | 9.01 ± 4.57 | U=116793, p=1.93×10⁻¹¹⁰ |
 | Peak amplitude (g) | 3.88 ± 1.13 | 22.17 ± 7.93 | U=6149, p=2.88×10⁻⁹⁴ |

-I used Mann-Whitney U instead of a t-test because peak frequency is bin-quantized — it clusters at a handful of discrete FFT bins rather than varying continuously, which breaks a t-test's normality assumption even with genuine variance present.
-Mann-Whitney is rank-based and doesn't need that assumption, so it's the one test valid for both rows here.
-Neither U is at its extreme (122500 or 0 out of 122500 possible healthy/worn pairs), and the wider spreads above tell the same story: a handful of windows on each side land closer to the other condition than to their own — an early-stage-wear window that barely registers, a healthy window with a transient noise burst.
+Mann-Whitney U instead of a t-test, because peak frequency is bin-quantized — it clusters at a handful of discrete FFT bins rather than varying continuously, which breaks a t-test's normality assumption.
+Mann-Whitney is rank-based and doesn't need that assumption, so it's the one test valid for both rows.
+Neither U sits at its extreme (122,500 or 0 of 122,500 possible healthy/worn pairs): a handful of windows on each side land closer to the other condition than to their own — an early-stage-wear window that barely registers, a healthy window with a transient noise burst.
 The separation is still overwhelming (both p-values are effectively zero), just not the textbook-perfect kind you'd be right to be suspicious of.

 Regenerate with `pip install -r analysis/requirements.txt && python3
 analysis/generate_figures.py --device-id <id> --healthy-range <start> <end>